wardog1uk/mikro/examples/helloworld.md

 ## Alternative version

-This version prints all bytes from the MSG address until it encounters a 0 (the BRK opcode).
+This version prints all bytes from the `MSG` address until it encounters a 0 (the `BRK` instruction).

     100 *=$033C
     110 LDX #$0